-Craig Monaghan joins us from 2019 as our Principal, with 29 years of teaching and 17 years of experience in educational leadership across the globe – New Zealand, Egypt, Portugal and China.
-Leading a number of highly successful prestigious schools as well as a number of schools requiring school improvement he has a wide array of experiences which will no doubt assist us with progressing this wonderful school further.
+Craig Monaghan is the Principal of St. Andrew’s Grammar, having joined us in 2019 with 29 years of teaching and 18 years of experience in educational leadership across the globe, including New Zealand, Egypt, Portugal and China.
+Having lead a number of highly successful prestigious schools as well as a number of schools requiring school improvement, Mr. Monaghan has a wide array of experiences which will no doubt assist us with progressing this wonderful school further.
 He has had an array of curriculum leadership experience including International Baccalaureate; the National Curriculum of England and Wales (IGCSE and A-Levels); International Primary Curriculum (IPC) and the American Middle States Curriculum.
 He has also been a Council of International Schools accreditor and a member of the Headmasters’ and Headmistresses’ Conference (HMC) a prestigious UK body of Heads from Eton, Harrow and King’s to name a few.

-We look forward to the school’s development being enhanced in the next 5-10 years under Mr. Monaghan’s leadership.
+We look forward to the school’s development continuing to be enhanced over the next 5-10 years under Mr. Monaghan’s leadership.

 Head of Primary School